alande-amorim/be-the-hero-web/README.md

 ```

 ### Running

+In order to run this web app you'll need a running instance of the [API](https://github.com/alande-amorim/be-the-hero-backend).
+If you haven't done it yet, do it now and come back.

+This app is setup to reach the API on `http://localhost:3333`.
+If for any reason your server is running on a different host/port, you need to adjust.
+Edit the file `src/services/api.js` to meet your needs.

-You can now run the app:
+While the backend node process is running, you can now launch the app:
 ```bash
 $ npm start
 ```
-This will automatically open the web app on a browser tab.
-In case the app is not launched, access http://localhost:3000.
+This will automatically open the web app in development mode on a web browser tab.
+In case the app is not launched, access `http://localhost:3000` on a browser tab.